-The most novel development during the 1980s and 1990s was the emergence of large areas of lower-income settlement on the Mountain.
-Between 1980 and 2000 the number of low-income tracts in the upper city grew from one to eleven.
-By the latter year these were all clustered between the top edge of the escarpment, known locally as the Mountain brow, and the Lincoln Alexander Parkway ('the Linc'), a limited-access highway completed in 1997.
-Hamilton is unusual among North American cities in that its city limits have grown steadily to embrace the expanding edge of urban settlement, and so these were neighbourhoods that had always lain within the City.
-But in other respects these areas are Hamilton's version of what are elsewhere referred to as the inner, or older ring of, suburbs.
+Hamilton is unusual among North American cities in that its city limits have grown steadily to embrace the expanding edge of urban settlement, so these were neighbourhoods that had always been part of the City.
+But in other respects these areas are Hamilton's version of what are elsewhere referred to as the inner (or older) ring of suburbs.
 In Toronto, as in most Canadian and U.S. cities, this is a zone that has recently experienced a relative decline, and in particular a significant increase in the incidence of poverty.
 In this regard, the experience of the older neighbourhoods on the Mountain has been very typical.

-The pattern established by 2000 then stabilised (Figure 10).
+The pattern established by 2000 then stabilized (Figure 9).
 The west end of the city, including what had once been the western suburbs of Ancaster and Dundas, remained consistently affluent.
 During the 2000s, there was some slight reshuffling in terms of exactly which census tracts in the lower city could be counted as very low-income, as there was among the low-income tracts on the Mountain.
-Too much should not be made of this, because in some cases a change of a couple of percentage points nudged a tract above or below the relevant cutoff.
+Too much should not be made of this, because in some cases a change of a couple of percentage points nudged a tract above or below the relevant cut-off.
 More meaningful was the emergence of a very low-income tract, corresponding to the neighbourhood of Riverdale, towards the eastern fringe.
 Here, then, is a more marked example of inner-suburban decline.